nguyensjsu/su18-202-tech-freaks/Project-Journal/DailyScrum-Rupal.md

 **Jul 22nd**

-Meeting (22 Jul 2018)
+- Meeting (22 Jul 2018)
-Discussed Status updates of indiviual team members.
+- Discussed Status updates of individual team members.
-Decided to create a single controller class instead of 4 controller class.
+- Decided to create a single controller class instead of 4 controller class.

 - What tasks did I work on / complete?